 I doubt anybody needs me to go into detail about what acne is.
 Unfortunately it strikes right when we’re most emotionally vulnerable (during adolescence), although some people struggle with it well into adulthood.
 Even more unfortunate, resistant cases are notoriously difficult to treat, because root causes can be so diverse and multifaceted.

 Certain drugs can cause acne, including steroids and certain birth control pills, among others.
-Hormone fluctuations are frequently the culprit as well, of course, hence the correlation with puberty.
+Hormone fluctuations are frequently the culprit as well, of course; particularly estrogen dominance.
 Deficiency in essential fatty acids (like O3 and O6) can contribute too, as can food sensitivities.
-(For more explanations, see Naturopathic Treatments, below.)
+The Western Diet is a HUGE factor (click here for more on this), and it’s also possible your thyroid could be the culprit.
+Naturopathic treatments of course depend on the cause.

-5) Some cosmetic procedures can also yield great results for getting rid of acne scars – especially photodynamic therapy.
+- Some cosmetic procedures can also yield great results for getting rid of acne scars – especiallyphotodynamic therapy.

 From a naturopathic perspective, many of these treatments are considered suppressive.
 That means toxic waste products that were otherwise escaping through the skin instead get shoved deeper into the body and cause damage elsewhere.